 A good rule of thumb is that if they are hounding you about something, you aren’t communicating properly.
 A way to avoid that is to make sure they know when they will be speaking with you next by having those standing meetings on the calendar.

 Of course, you should also touch base as to where you are against the budget and the timeline in each meeting as well.

 So, what’s necessary to ensure effective status meetings?

-Necessary for Effective Status Meetings
+Necessary Items for Effective Status Meetings

-First, invite the right people.
+1) Invite the right people.
 Make sure that everyone in attendance is there for a specific purpose.
 Minimally, you will want to include the client lead, the project manager, and the designer or developer.
 Stay to that minimum if possible, including others only as needed.